openebs-archive/openebs-docs/docs/mongo.md

 4. **Create Storage Class**

    You must configure a StorageClass to provision cStor volume on given cStor pool.
 StorageClass is the interface through which most of the OpenEBS storage policies are defined.
 In this solution we are using a StorageClass to consume the cStor Pool which is created using external disks attached on the Nodes.
-Since MongoDB is a StatefulSet, it requires only single storage replica.
-So cStor volume `replicaCount` is >=1.
-Sample YAML named **openebs-sc-disk.yaml** to consume cStor pool with cStoveVolume Replica count as 1 is provided in the configuration details below.
+In this solution, MongoDB is installed as a Deployment.
+So it requires replication at the storage level.
+So cStor volume `replicaCount` is 3.
+Sample YAML named **openebs-sc-disk.yaml** to consume cStor pool with cStoveVolume Replica count as 3 is provided in the configuration details below.

 5. **Launch and test MongoDB**